abemscac/pies-doc/docs/vue3/reactive.md

 If you don't know what [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is, don't worry;
 you can still learn `reactive()` very well without knowing it!

 Briefly speaking, a proxy is an object that allows you to run custom logic whenever someone tries to access or change the value in a targeted object.
-That's why reactive proxy is "reactive" — Vue re-renders the component for us when the value in a reactive proxy changes.
+That's how Vue applies reactivity to reactive proxies.

 So you can just think of a reactive proxy as something that has almost the same data structure as the targeted object, the only difference is it runs some extra logic when the value changes.

 ### Non-reactive Value in `<template>`

-Let's start by looking at an example of **non-reactive value**, as known as the standard, plain JavaScript object.
+Let's start by looking at an example of **non-reactive value**, as known as the standard, normal JavaScript variable.
+For example, a plain object:

 ```html title="Non-reactive value" showLineNumbers
 <template>